jeremyhodges/jeremyhodges/README.md

 ## Life Outside of Work

 I was born in a [little tiny town in Southern CA](https://goo.gl/maps/mbDWbjmLFbHnZvUt5), but moved to North Carolina as a teenager.
-I still love CA and up until the last year, often visit once or twice a year.
+I still love CA and up until the last year, try to visit once or twice a year.
 My home is certainly North Carolina, but a piece of me will always remain in CA.

 I'm married to my middle school sweetheart, Tiffany.
 We took the long way to find a life together and have a combined household of five children: three from my first marriage and two from hers.
 Our children range from ages 15 to 9.
 Four different schools in two different towns and a schedule that keeps us all on our toes!

 We all absolutely love the water.
 During the summer you'll often find us on the lake wake surfing, knee boarding, and wakeboarding.
 We try to get to the beach several times a year so the kids can boogie board and the parents can get fried in the sun.
 During the winter you might find us off-roading in our side-by-sides, but mostly talking about getting back to the water in the summer.

 We live in a little town in the middle of nowhere.
 We currently have 2 dogs, 2 rabbits, 3 guinea pigs, 6 ducks, and too many chickens to count.
 You'll often hear them in the background if I'm on the phone and walking around the property.
 I love animals and believe they help keep us grounded and connected to the world around us.
 I am always looking for ways to make our property more self-sustaining.

+My wife will tell you, I always have two or three projects going at any given time.
+There's always a pond to build, a wall to construct or a room that needs renovated.
+Next up is a new home office and maintaining some hiking trails within our woods.

 ## Random